eltonjuan/webpack-starter/README.md

 # Webpack Starter

-## Webpack Dev Server with Babel loader
-This is an extremely basic starter for Webpack / Babel that I originally made for myself as I found myself repeating the same steps when starting a new project.
+This is a basic starter kit for ES6 transpiled projects using webpack-dev-server/babel-loader plus glup.

+## Why?
+boilerplate code

+## Who?
+the baddest mc in the west

+## What?
+lolz

+This was made for me personally and may one day be expanded into something useful.